george24601/notes/devOps/network/concept.md

 Computers that belong to a subnet are addressed with a common, identical, most-significant bit-group in their IP address.
  This results in the logical division of an IP address into two fields, a network or routing prefix and the "rest" field or host identifier.
 The rest field is an identifier for a specific host or network interface.

-a network may also be characterized by its subnet mask, which is the bitmask that when applied by a bitwise AND operation to any IP address in the network, yields the routing prefix

 Traffic is exchanged (routed) between subnetworks with special gateways (routers) when the routing prefixes of the source address and the destination address differ.
-A router constitutes the logical or physical boundary between the subnets.
+A router constitutes the logical or physical boundary between the subnets, e.g., inside a VPC, subsets are further division of VPC's CIDR block, and are non-intersecting between AZs, continous within a single AZ

 Each subnet is served by a designated default router, but may consist internally of multiple physical Ethernet segments interconnected by network switches or network bridges.

 Routing Table
 --------